alonrbar/redux-classic/docs/index.md

 ### isInstanceOf

-We've already said that classes decorated with the `component` decorator are being replaced at runtime with a generated subclass of the base Module class.
+We've already said that classes decorated with the `module` decorator are being replaced at runtime with a generated subclass of the base Module class.
 This means you lose the ability to have assertions like this: